MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 - Include verbs and synonyms, if applicable.
 - Focus on keywords that are likely to be used in the search function of your native apps.

+#### Semantic description

+The [semanticDescription](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview#composeextensionscommands) property is used to provide a detailed description of a command for Copilot for Microsoft 365.
+Semantic description for commands supports up to 5,000 characters and isn't displayed in the user interface.
+If the `semanticDescription` property is left empty, Copilot for Microsoft 365 uses the information in the `description` field.
+When writing a `semanticDescription`, you must include information about expected values, limits, and ranges for the command.

+The `semanticDescription` property isn't a mandatory field.
+However, if you add `semanticDescription` in app manifest, the existing validation checks for short, parameter, and command descriptions are also applicable for semantic descriptions.

-The following table lists search command examples for various plugin scenarios:
+The following table lists command and semantic description examples for various plugin scenarios:

 #### [Tasks](#tab/tasks)